harshitha97/Faker/README.md

-Generates fake user data using the Faker library from python
+Generates fake user data using the Faker library from python\

-Install with pip:
+Install with pip:\
-pip instakk Faker
+pip install Faker\

-Import:
+Import:\
-from faker import Faker
+from faker import Faker\